rocas777/Bomberman/docs/README.md

 >There's also collision detection.
 For players if there is an input that will force the character into a wall it simply won't happen.
 As for the monsters, if it would happen they'll just choose another position if able.

 ### Bomb deployment and explosion
 >The player can press 'p' to deploy a bomb.
 The bomb will not explode for the first second so that the player has time to get to a safe spot.
 After the safety time expires the bomb will explode horizontally and vertically in a range of 2 for each side and destroy whatever it can (player, monsters, destructible blocks).
-For 250ms the bomb will left a fire trail that will kill monsters and remove a life from the player.
+For 250ms the bomb will leave a fire trail that will kill monsters and remove a life from the player.
 >
 >![Explosion](screenshots/bomb_explosion.png)
 >